-The Council shall recommend to the WAPC that a condition be imposed on the grant of subdivision approval for a notification to be placed on the Certificate of Title for lots with a bushfire attack level (BAL) rating of 12.5 or higher, in accordance with an approved Bushfire Management Plan.
+A bushfire management plan is to be prepared at the subdivision stage to address matters identified by the Bushfire Hazard Level Assessment (Eco Logical Australia, 26 November 2020).
+The City shall recommend to the WAPC that a condition be imposed on the subdivision approval for a notification to be placed on the Certificate of Title for lots with a bushfire attack level (BAL) rating of 12.5 or higher in accordance with the bushfire management plan.